 An Industrial Postdoc project is a collaboration between a company, a research institution and an Industrial Postdoc.
+It is possible for a company and research institution to apply for a project without a candidate.

 Innovation Fund Denmark wants to promote diversity in all its aspects.
 Therefore, all interested parties - regardless of research area, ethnicity, religion, gender identity or age - are encouraged to apply for funding from the Fund.